grpc/proposal/A38-admin-interface-api.md

 server.awaitTermination();
 ```

+This approach is more invasive than the selected solution.
+Expanding server class increases the complexity of surface API and yet didn't further reduce the minimum LOC needed to create an admin server.

-The drawback for this option is dependency management.
-To date, the gRPC official admin services Channelz/Reflection/Health are distributed as separated package to keep the main package focus as a network library.
+Another drawback for this option is dependency management.
+To date, the gRPC Channelz service is distributed as a separated package to keep the main package focus as a network library.
 If we apply this option, then we will void the separate effort.
+Auto-register pattern doesn't work here, because the add admin service method could be a no-op if users didn't add Channelz as a dependency.
+Then the documentation needs to explain that the no-op is intended, and the application has to perform following maneuver to add admin services that the application intend to use, which worsen the usability of creating an admin server.

 #### A function that creates the gRPC server object bound with admin services;